COSBlab/IPL-workshop/DAY-2/README.md

 * we will retrieve the FASTA sequences of the partners directly from the [PDB](https://www.rcsb.org) by downloading them from the entries of the homologues identified with BLAST and Foldseek, for example [7cwl](https://www.rcsb.org/structure/7cwl), chains I and K

-* on the AF3 webpage, the student will input one sequence per each component of the protein complex and submit the job.
-The student are invited to model multiple protein complexes using different antibodies/receptors, within the limit of the number of jobs allowed per day
+* on the AF3 webpage, the students will input one sequence per each component of the protein complex and submit the job.
+The students are invited to model multiple protein complexes using different antibodies/receptors, within the limit of the number of jobs allowed per day